 With support, each student takes ownership of their specific project, from experimental/survey design and recruitment/training of volunteers, through to analysis/reporting of data and presentation of findings/recommendations.

 In particular, Wildlife Queensland has been a strong supporter of the University of Queensland’s 14-week industry placement, a compulsory course in the Bachelor of Environmental Management (Honours) degree program.

-Since 2014, Wildlife Queensland has hosted approximately eight per cent of all environmental management students undertaking their placement, demonstrating a significant contribution to the program.
+Wildlife Queensland has hosted approximately eight per cent of all environmental management students undertaking their placement, demonstrating a significant contribution to the program.

 The support and guidance provided by Wildlife Queensland staff and Council members have raised the profile of the Society among the University of Queensland’s students as a preferred placement provider.

-Further, after the passing of Holly Bryant, who sought to formalise the relationship between Wildlife Queensland and UQ in 2014 in her then role as the Society’s Projects Manager, Wildlife Queensland established the Holly Bryant Award in memoriam, which is granted annually to one of the previous year’s placement students in recognition of their contributions.
+After the passing of Holly Bryant, who sought to formalise the relationship between Wildlife Queensland and UQ in 2014 in her then role as the Society’s Projects Manager, Wildlife Queensland established the Holly Bryant Award in memoriam, which is granted annually to one of the previous year’s placement students in recognition of their contributions.

 This approach ensures each student gains confidence in their ability to manage projects and comes away from their placement experience with tangible evidence of their achievements.

 As an organisation which relies on the commitment of its volunteers, Wildlife Queensland values the contributions of students and benefits from the outcomes of the placement projects, which have become a fundamental part of the Society’s operations.
 Many students placed with Wildlife Queensland go on to return as regular volunteers, demonstrating their ongoing commitment not only to their respective projects but to the Society and conservation as a whole.